mozilla/glean/docs/user/general-api.md

 > **Important:** The Glean SDK should only be initialized from the main application, not individual libraries.

-If you are adding Glean support to a library, you can safely skip this section.
+If you are adding Glean SDK support to a library, you can safely skip this section.

 ## The API